 Still want to know how long do box braids last?
 ATH sits down with our resident hairstylist for her top tips on maintaining your braids:

 Elena Diaz, All Things Hair resident hairstylist reveals, “box braids can last from 4 to 6 weeks.
-6 weeks is the most time I would recommend keeping them in your hair and two months is the absolute max I would suggest leaving your box braids in.”
+6 weeks is the most time I would recommend keeping them in your hair.
+Two months is the absolute max I would suggest leaving your box braids in.”